devodog/hardware/README.md

+# hardware
-# hardware repository to contain various hardware projects for PCB production
+This repository is to contain various hardware projects for PCB production